Contrasting Deutsche Börse (DBOEY) & Its Rivals

 |2.41

-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.23%.
-Given Deutsche Börse’s peers stronger consensus rating and higher probable upside, analysts plainly believe Deutsche Börse has less favorable growth aspects than its peers.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 0.36%.
+Given Deutsche Börse’s competitors stronger consensus rating and higher possible upside, analysts plainly believe Deutsche Börse has less favorable growth aspects than its competitors.

 Institutional & Insider Ownership

 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
-6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares Deutsche Börse and its peers revenue, earnings per share and valuation.

 Summary

-Deutsche Börse peers beat Deutsche Börse on 11 of the 15 factors compared.
+Deutsche Börse competitors beat Deutsche Börse on 11 of the 15 factors compared.

 Deutsche BÃ¶rse AG operates as an exchange organization in Europe, the United States, and the Asia-Pacific.
 The company operates through nine segments: Eurex (Financial Derivatives), EEX (Commodities), 360T (Foreign Exchange), Xetra (Securities Trading), Clearstream (Post-Trading), IFS (Investment Fund Services), GSF (Collateral Management), Qontigo (index and analytics business), and Data (data business).
 The company engages in the electronic trading of derivatives, electricity and gas products, emission rights, and foreign exchange; operating Eurex Repo over the counter (OTC) trading platform and electronic clearing architecture; and operating as a central counterparty for on-and-off exchange derivatives, repo transactions, and OTC and exchange-traded derivatives.
 It also operates in the cash market through Xetra, BÃ¶rse Frankfurt, and Tradegate trading venues; operates as a central counterparty for equities and bonds; and provides listing services.
 In addition, the company offers custody and settlement services for securities; investment fund services; global securities financing services; collateralized money market transaction services; and repos and securities lending services.
 Further, it develops and markets indices, as well as portfolio management and risk analysis software; markets licenses for trading and market signals; provides technology and reporting solutions for external customers; and offers link-up of trading participants.
 Deutsche BÃ¶rse AG is headquartered in Eschborn, Germany.